 Data Source Time Period Pilots Included

+PY 5 Partner Survey June-August 2020 166 partner organizations from 24 Pilots;

+partners from Napa did not participate.

 PY 6 LE Survey May-June 2021 All 25 Pilots including 2 LEs from SCWPCC;

 Solano and SCWPCC did not participate in PY 6

 and were asked to complete with perspective

 through PY 5.

 UCLA Interviews

 PY 3 Follow-up Interviews with LEs September 2018- All 25 Pilots including 3 LEs from SCWPCC;

 and Frontline Staff March 2019 Plumas participated in follow-up after exiting

 the Pilot.

 PY 6 Follow-up Interviews with LEs June-September All 25 Pilots including 2 LEs from SCWPCC.

 and Frontline Staff 2021 Solano and SCWPCC did not participate in PY 6

 and answered with perspective through PY 5.

 Medi-Cal Data

 Enrollment, Encounter, and Claims 2015-2021 At least two years of baseline for WPC enrollees

 and a group of potential controls that met

 specific criteria.